dougeby/IntuneDocs/intune-azure/manage-apps/monitor-app-protection-policies-with-microsoft-intune.md

 You can search for a single user and check the compliance status for that user.
 The **App reporting** blade shows the following information for a selected user:
 - Devices that are associated with the user account

-- Apps with a MAM policy on the device
+- Apps with an app protection policy on the device

 - Status: